Please take a little time for the history of our Hotel

 In 1990, “Adler Post” celebrates its 150th anniversary.
 In 1992, the kitchen is equipped with a new oven system.
 In 1997, the kitchen is renovated once again and equipped with contemporary, top-quality kitchen technology.
 In the same year, the heating system is renovated and converted from oil to environmentally friendly gas.
 The last renovation to date took place in 1998, when the whole restaurant was subject to a rejuvenating treatment while conserving the style of the “Adler Post”.

 In 2000, “Adler Post” sets up its own first hompage on the internet.
-Timo, the son of the Höfers, belives that it is time to present the “Adler Post” on internet, and he sets to work himself.
+Timo, son of Mr. and Mrs. Höfer, believes that the time has come to present the “Adler Post” on the internet as well and gets to work.

 The seventh generation, Tessa Höfer, has successfully concluded her education.
 After her training as hotel specialist at Brenner’s Parkhotel in Baden-Baden with its rich tradition, she completed a degree program as graduate hotel manager at the University of Ravensburg in connection with the famous Excelsior Hotel Ernst of Cologne.
 After two years of activity in Zürich at The Dolder Grand as Banquet Administration Manager, and a total of nine years of travels, she has now been in Schwetzingen since January 2010, and she contributes with her professional experience as manager to Adler Post in her home town.